-5. Lake Eola and Winter Park

 In the center of Downtown Orlando is Lake Eola.
 This lake is home to the famous swan-shaped paddle boats, the Walt Disney Amphitheater, and various parks and playgrounds.
 You can also find various breeds of swan, including Australian Black Swans.
 All the swans are on a specific diet and visitors are discouraged from feeding them bread; however, there are feeders around the lake where you can pick up duck feed.
 Swans are one of my favorite animals, and the black swans especially are beautiful.
 Taking a walk around Lake Eola itself is a relaxing way to spend some time, and renting a swan-shaped paddle boat is so much fun!

 A short drive from Downtown Orlando and Lake Eola is the quaint suburb of Winter Park.
 This area is one of my favorite places in all of Florida!
 The central Park Avenue has fantastic shops and restaurants, including plenty of places that are extremely child-friendly; we love the locally owned Ravenous Pig for the most amazing Southern-style comfort food (see a list of our other favorite Orlando places to eat here and the most Instagrammable sweet treats in Orlando here).
-There are some great playgrounds to explore.
-Our favorite is the Community Playground (otherwise known as the castle playground) a huge wooden play structure perfect for kids to run and explore.
+There are some great playgrounds to explore to – our favorite is the Community Playground (otherwise known as the castle playground) a huge wooden play structure perfect for kids to run and explore.
 For more Orlando day trips, take a look at this post.

 Have you stepped outside the theme parks and sampled what else Orlando has to offer?
 What are your favorite family friendly things to do with kids outside of the theme parks?
 Let me know what you’ve found!

-### Second pass